imsky/pull-review/README.md

   alice:
     slack: ajones
   bob: {}
+  charlie: "Charlie Smith"
 ```

 When Pull Review sends its notification, it'll notify `@alice` on GitHub and `@ajones` on Slack.

+Specifically for Slack, using real names instead of usernames (as in the example above for `charlie`) is recommended since Slack is [phasing out support for `@username` mentions](https://api.slack.com/changelog/2017-09-the-one-about-usernames).

 If non-GitHub notification handles are not available/required, an empty object can be specified (as it is for `bob` in the example above).
 This will notify `@bob` on GitHub, and will work with the [`require_notification`](#require_notification) configuration option.